allanmcculloch/CvApp/README.md

 - GET /jobs - Get a list of jobs
 - POST /sendmessage - Send a message
 - GET /photos - get a list of photos (stored on Firebase Storage)

+Future improvements / ToDos

+- Improve UI styling and extract
+- Use Bottom TabBar instead of drawer
+- In memory mock http server for UI Tests
+- Navigate to detail fragment on jobs / pics